keptn/lifecycle-toolkit/examples/support/observability/README.md

 or `podtato-head` example in the `examples` folder).
 To showcase pre-Evaluation checks we created a new version of podtato-head app in assets/podtetohead-deployment-evaluation.
-You can run ``make deploy-podtatohead`` to check pre-Evaluations of prometheus metrics both at app and workload instance level.
+You can run ``make deploy-podtatohead`` to check pre-Evaluations of prometheus metrics both at app and workload version level.
 Once an example has been deployed, you can view the generated traces in Jaeger.
 To do so, please create a port-forward